microsoft/WhatTheHack/046-AzureMigrate/Student/00-lab_setup.md

 ## Description

-The SmartHotel application comprises 4 VMs hosted in Hyper-V:
+The SmartHotel application comprises 4 VMs, hosted inside of a Windows Azure VM with Hyper-V and nested virtualization:

 - Database tier - Hosted on the smarthotelSQL1 VM, which is running Windows Server 2016 and SQL Server 2017.
 - Application tier - Hosted on the smarthotelweb2 VM, which is running Windows Server 2012R2.